zenml-io/zenml/docs/book/mlops-stacks/annotators/annotators.md

 - Label Studio refers to the grouping of a set of annotations / tasks as a 'Project', whereas most other tools use the term 'Dataset', so ZenML also calls this grouping a 'Dataset'.
-- The individual metaunit for 'an annotation + the source data' is referred to in different ways, but at ZenML (and with Label Studio) we refer to them as 'tasks'.
+- The individual meta-unit for 'an annotation + the source data' is referred to in different ways, but at ZenML (and with Label Studio) we refer to them as 'tasks'.